Michael T. Seiler: Bias in civil commitment program

 Seiler was the judge appointed to oversee the civil commitment program in Texas and all repeat sex offenders were tried for civil commitment in his court.
 His bias on the issue was well documented and he was forced to recuse himself from several cases.
 Additionally, Seiler was reprimanded by the Texas state Commission on Judicial Conduct and stripped of his role as the sole judge to oversee the civil commitment program in Texas.

 BallotPedia wrote that "On April 24, 2015, Seiler was publicly reprimanded by the Texas Commission on Judicial Conduct for his conduct and behavior towards attorneys representing sex offenders in his courtroom.
 Specifically, the commission found that Seiler "engaged in numerous instances in which he treated attorneys from the State Counsel for Offenders office, as well as one of their expert witnesses, in a manner that was less than patient, dignified and courteous.

-Resignation from the Bench in Lieu of Criminal Prosecution
+Resignation from the bench in lieu of criminal prosecution

 Seiler was forced to resign from his seat on the bench in February 2016 to avoid prosecution for contacting former jurors of his court to support him in his contested reelection bid.

-Current Law Practice

-Seiler currently practices law in The Woodlands, Texas.
-Although he was forced to resign as a sitting judge, he still advertises himself as "Judge Seiler."
-His website states the following: